Fathat-Training/starwars-api-backend-skeleton/readme.md

 ---

-This codebase is free to use under the above mentioned MIT license.
-We encourage anyone who wishes to use it for self learning or teaching or any other usage, to do so without hindrance.
+This tutorial is free to use under the above mentioned MIT license.
+We encourage anyone who wishes to use it for self learning or teaching to do so without hindrance.
 Please leave the title, copyright and license information intact.

 >Notes for those starting to learn about Software Development.
 Sometimes it feels impossible, sometimes it feels that there is too much to learn.
 Don't let these feelings stop